LMS-Community/lms-community.github.io/docs/downloads/archive.md

 For the archeologists among you.
 Or those who believe that SlimServer v6.3.1 provided the best sound ever: here you go.

+## Some random Documents

+We've archived a [random selection of manuals, publishings, specs](listing.md?docs), etc. around the Squeezebox from back in the days.
+Enjoy the reading!

 !!! warning
     These releases are unsupported.
 Many probably don't work any more.
 Use at your own risk.